 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
-Drs.
-Mandel and Joseph utilize Digital Imaging Technologies within the office.
+Dr. Mandel utilize Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.

 Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.